embergershared/WinFormLocalized/README.md

 ### Introduction

-To my big surprise, I found it difficult to get a decent explanation and code examples on how to localize (make multilingual) a Window Forms application.
+To my big surprise, I found it difficult to get a decent explanation and code on how to localize (make multilingual) a Windows Forms application.

-After hours of research and tests, I found a way to do that I share here.
+After hours of research and tests, I found a way and share it here.

 ### Features

-This is a dumb empty WinForms that has these characteristics:
+This is a dumb empty WinForms with these characteristics:

-- Started from the Windows Forms App template
+- Built from the Windows Forms App template,
-- .NET Framework 4.7.2, with C# language
+- .NET Framework 4.7.2,
+- C# language,
 - Simple Form with:
-  - a Main form
+  - a Main form (Form1),
-  - a ComboBox to switch language
+  - a ComboBox to switch language (comboBox1),
-  - a Quit button that will adapt to the language
+  - a Quit button that will adapt to the language (button1),

-- When changing the language, the UI changes its display
+- When changing the language in the comboBox, the UI language changes:

   - English UI (Default):

   - Switch Language with ComboBox:

   - French UI:

-### Prerequisites
+This is the ideal starter for anything else and more complex.

 ### Disclaimer